 Beck spent the next nine years at the Times, where he chronicled the profound and perversely fascinating dysfunction of the New York Knicks, from the Isiah Thomas-Stephon Marbury years through the Carmelo Anthony-Amare Stoudemire era and Linsanity.

 A native of San Jose, Calif., Beck graduated from UC Davis in 1991 with a degree in English.
-He lives in Brooklyn, N.Y., with his wife, daughter and a cat.
+He lives in Brooklyn, N.Y., with his wife, daughter and cat.